actoron/jadex/docs/mkdocs/docs/BDI Tutorial/04 Using Beliefs.md

 -   Modify the ADF by defining the new ThankYouPlanC3 as passive plan (with the name thankyou in the ADF) in the plans section.
 Instead of defining a triggering event for this passive plan we define a condition that activates the new ThankYouPlanC3.
 A condition has the purpose to monitor some state of affair of the agent.
 In this case we want to monitor the belief "transcnt" and get notified whenever 10 translations have been requested.
 Insert the code from the following snippet in the plan's trigger.
 This condition consists of two parts: The first (transcnt>0) makes sure that at least one translation has been done and the second part checks if transcnt modulo 10 has no rest indicating that 10*x translations have been requested.
-The two parts are connected via a logical AND (&&), that has to be written a little bit awkwardly with the xml entities `&amp;&amp;`.
+The two parts are connected via a logical AND (&&), that has to be written a little bit awkwardly with the xml entities &amp;amp;&amp;amp;.

 ```xml
 <condition>$beliefbase.transcnt>0 &amp;&amp; $beliefbase.transcnt%10==0</condition>